Goats milk for dogs can be a nice treat for your dog, if they enjoy the taste.

-Dogs can enjoy goat’s milk in small quantities in addition to a diet which is already otherwise nutritionally balanced and complete.
+Dogs can enjoy goat’s milk in small amounts, on top of a diet which is already otherwise nutritionally balanced and complete.

 Some owners use goat’s milk on top of dry kibble, or to create wet fillings for Kongs and other feeding toys.